regostar/eventique/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: " What we are doing exactly here?"
+about: 'Story: #2 '
 title: 'Task : <Task Name>'
 labels: ''
 assignees: ''

 ---

-Story: #2

-Description:-
--
--
+What we are doing exactly here?